Dynamic Asynchronous Iterations: Dynamic asynchronous iterations

 \subsection{Correctness}

-We also need to update the definition of a pseudocycle.
+In order to define a notion of correctness for dynamic iterations, we first need to update the definition of a pseudocycle.
 It turns out that only two alterations are needed.
-The first is that activation and expiry periods and pseudocycles must occur during the same epoch.
-The second is that during a pseudocycle, only the participating nodes need to be assigned an activation and expiry period.
+The first is that the start and end of activation and expiry periods and consequently pseudocycles must belong to the same epoch.
+The second is that during a pseudocycle, only the participating nodes need to experience an activation and expiry period.
 An updated version of the definitions is given below with the changes underlined.